microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ![Testing That The Toolkit Works](./assets/images/toolkit-button-test.gif)

-Theming is built right into the components so feel free to test that out too!

-Open the Command Pallette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme", and cycle through all the themes to see the button change!
+Theming is built right into the components, so you can test that out, too.
+Open the Command Pallette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme," and cycle through all the themes to see the button change.

 ![Testing That The Toolkit Theme Utilities Work](./assets/images/toolkit-theme-test.gif)

 ## Part 3: Set up message passing

-In the final part of this guide we will adjust the extension once more so that when the `<vscode-button>` is clicked a Visual Studio Code information message is displayed with some text.
+The final part of this guide will help you adjust the extension once more, so that, when the `<vscode-button>` is clicked, a Visual Studio Code information message is displayed with some text.

 ### Create the message listener method

-We can now finally create the `_setWebviewMessageListener` method in our `HelloWorldPanel` class.
-It will be responsible for setting up an event listener that listens for messages passed from the webview context and executes code based on the message that is recieved.
+Now, you can create the `_setWebviewMessageListener` method in our `HelloWorldPanel` class.
+It'll be responsible for setting up an event listener that listens for messages passed from the webview context, and executes code based on the received message.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts